 From insights to impact

-Our MS in Business Analytics program offers an in-depth program that gives you the technical skills and knowledge to make sound business decisions.
+Our MS in Business Analytics program offers an in-depth program that gives YOU the technical skills and knowledge to make sound business decisions.
 Through consulting work, internships, and a practicum, you’ll have several experiential learning opportunities to apply what you’re learning in the classroom to today’s business problems.
-Our program allows working professionals to continue their careers as they enter graduate school with our evening and online class offerings.
-Benefits of our program include:
+This program allows working professionals to continue their careers as they enter graduate school with evening and online class offerings.
+Program benefits include:

 Convenience and flexibility with online and evening class options to allow professionals to continue their careers or complete an internship